Shuzhengz/dark-discord/README.md

 - Paste in the textbox
 - Click on the save button, then the update button to apply
 - Optionally check the "live update" checkbox to see the changes in real time

+### Note

+Because of the nature of BetterDiscord, sometimes after Discord updates you have to install BetterDiscord again.

+Usually you do not need to reinstall the theme, but in some cases you do.

 ## Customize